Turkey sends 2nd aid package to Lebanon after devastating port blast

 A Turkish military plane, carrying medical aid and supplies, arrived in Lebanon's capital Beirut on Tuesday after last week's deadly blast killed at least 171 people and injured thousands.

-Hakan Çakıl, the Turkish ambassador to Lebanon, the embassy staff, and Lebanese officials welcomed the aircraft at Beirut's Rafic Hariri International Airport.
+Hakan Çakıl, the Turkish ambassador to Lebanon, the embassy staff, and Lebanese officials welcomed the aircraft at Beirut's Rafik Hariri International Airport.

 A team from the Disaster and Emergency Management Authority (AFAD), a National Medical Rescue Team and the Turkish Red Crescent (Kızılay) will conclude their search and rescue activities in the blast-hit city and will return to Turkey on board the military plane while a team of seven people will continue their activities in the region.